 We consider Waterdrop to be a much healthier option than MiO.

-As we documented in our “is MiO bad for you” article, MiO Original contains artificial sweeteners, synthetic preservatives, questionable flavoring agents and artificial food dye.
+As we documented in our article on is MiO bad for you, MiO Original contains artificial sweeteners, synthetic preservatives, questionable flavoring agents and artificial food dye.
 It also contains citric acid.

 Waterdrop is also a more sustainable brand in our opinion.
 Most of their packaging is plastic-free, and according to the brand’s Sustainability page, they are “Plastic-Positive” because for every Waterdrop pack sold, a plastic bottle is collected from the environment thanks to a partnership with Plastic Bank.

-The Breeze product we reviewed in our ingredient review above was from the brand’s Microdrinks product line.
+The SNOW product we reviewed in our Ingredient Analysis section is from the brand’s Microdrinks product line.
 Waterdrops has three other product lines: Microlyte, Microenergy, Microtea.
 Here’s our quick take on each:

 Microlyte: This is Waterdrop’s electrolyte blend.
 May be useful for athletes to refuel, but contains citric acid, flavoring agents and a blend of added vitamins and minerals so we don’t recommend it.